-This is a Statement of the Global Partnership Against the Spread of Weapons and Materials of Mass Destruction (GP) on behalf of Australia, Belgium, Canada, Chile, Czech Republic, Denmark, the European Union, Finland, France, Georgia, Germany, Hungary, Ireland, Italy, Japan, Republic of Korea, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, Spain, Sweden, Switzerland, Ukraine, the United Kingdom, and the United States.
+This is a statement of the Global Partnership Against the Spread of Weapons and Materials of Mass Destruction (Global Partnership) on behalf of Australia, Belgium, Canada, Chile, the Czech Republic, Denmark, Finland, France, Georgia, Germany, Hungary, Ireland, Italy, Japan, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, the Republic of Korea, Spain, Sweden, Switzerland, Ukraine, the United Kingdom of Great Britain and Northern Ireland, the United States of America, and the European Union.

-On behalf of the Global Partnership, I would like to commend you, Ambassador Henk Cor van der Kwast, for your chairmanship of the 5th CWC Review Conference and to thank Ambassador Kuusing for leading deliberations over the course of the preparatory process.
-Please be assured that all members of the Global Partnership will fully support you to make this conference a success and strengthen the CWC.
+On behalf of the Global Partnership, I would like to commend you, H.E.
+Ambassador Henk Cor van der Kwast, for your chairmanship of the Fifth Review Conference and to thank H.E.
+Ambassador Kuusing for leading deliberations over the course of the preparatory process.
+Please be assured that all members of the Global Partnership will fully support you to make this conference a success and strengthen the Chemical Weapons Convention.

-Last year marked the 20th anniversary of the Global Partnership - an initiative started at the Kananaskis Summit in Canada in June 2002 to prevent terrorists, and those that harbor them, from acquiring and using weapons of mass destruction.
+Last year marked the twentieth anniversary of the Global Partnership-an initiative started at the Kananaskis Summit in Canada in June 2002 to prevent terrorists, and those that harbour them, from acquiring and using weapons of mass destruction.
 The G7-led Global Partnership has grown to include 30 member countries and the European Union, and has proven itself to be the primary international programmatic mechanism for countering threats posed by chemical and other weapons of mass destruction (WMD).
-For more than two decades, members of the GP have contributed significant financial and technical resources to address a diverse range of chemical weapons related threats around the world.
-Our efforts have included substantial assistance for the destruction of declared chemical weapons stockpiles in Russia, Libya and Syria, sustained support for the Organization for the Prohibition of Chemical Weapons (OPCW) and capacity building for chemical security and chemical weapon nonproliferation all over the world.
+For more than two decades, members of the Global Partnership have contributed significant financial and technical resources to address a diverse range of chemical weapons-related threats around the world.
+Our efforts have included substantial assistance for the destruction of declared chemical weapons stockpiles in Russia, Libya, and Syria, sustained support for the Organisation for the Prohibition of Chemical Weapons (OPCW), and capacity building for chemical security and chemical weapons non-proliferation all over the world.

-However, despite our efforts, the use of chemical weapons is still a real threat to international peace and security, as we have seen in recent years in Iraq, Malaysia, the Syrian Arab Republic, the United Kingdom and the Russian Federation.
-The Global Partnership community reiterates that any use of chemical weapons anywhere, at any time, by anyone under any circumstances is unacceptable and that those responsible for the use of chemical weapons must be held accountable.
+However, despite our efforts, the use of chemical weapons is still a real threat to international peace and security, as we have seen in recent years in Iraq, Malaysia, the Syrian Arab Republic, the United Kingdom of Great Britain and Northern Ireland, and the Russian Federation.
+The Global Partnership community reiterates that any use of chemical weapons anywhere, at any time, by anyone, and under any circumstances is unacceptable and that those responsible for the use of chemical weapons must be held accountable.
 In this regard, we welcome the third report of the Investigation and Identification Team (IIT), which concluded that there are reasonable grounds to believe that the Syrian Arab Air Force perpetrated the attacks.
 There must be no impunity for the use of chemical weapons.